The 10 biggest revelations from the massive trove of internal EPA emails

 The Sierra Club has obtained a giant new trove of documents (24,000 pages) that provides even more evidence of the unprecedented level of secrecy Administrator Scott Pruitt has imposed on the EPA.

-The emails, first reported by the New York Times, reveal his staff going to great lengths to limit most press access to his events—save for those that they determined were with “friendly” media.
+The emails, first reported by the New York Times, reveal his staff going to great lengths to limit most press access to his events—save for those that they determined were “friendly” media.
 They also show staff preventing questions from the public at his events and exerting more control over the FOIA process.

 Pruitt’s troubles with transparency are well-documented.
 In the past, his staff defended his unusual practices, such as not advertising his schedule, as “security concerns.”
 But these emails detail more preoccupation with avoiding distractions at events than any real worries about his personal security.